 Writing the Breakout Novel, by Donald Maass.
 There is a science to writing a hit novel, and this book delves into what makes a story “un-put-down-able.”
 Written by one of the industry’s most experienced literary agents (and author of 17 novels), this book separates good writing from good storytelling, and illustrates why commercially successful stories may or may not be well-written, but they are always well-told.
 I found it a valuable resource for writing tighter, more readable prose.
 This book is also very useful for comfortable mid-list authors looking to jolt their writing to the next level.

 On Writing Well, by William Zinsser.
-Mostly for nonfiction, but full of great advice.
+Mostly for nonfiction, but this a true classic full of great advice.

 Robert McKee’s Story, a book version of his famous seminars, is aimed specifically at screenwriting but has a terrific amount of very specific and useful information applicable to any storytelling medium.
 It concentrates on structure and character rather than on the niceties of writing.